 To do so, move the plants outdoors for just an hour or two, then return them indoors.
 Gradually increase the amount of time the plants are outside until they can spend a continuous 24 hours outdoors.

 When temperatures fall below 60ºF, it’s time to move your aloe plants back indoors.
+For more, see our in-depth guide to aloe plant care over winter.
+Late winter is also the best time to split and transplant aloe plants if desired.

 Common Problems Outdoor Aloe Plants Face